CanonicalLtd/maas-docs/en/manage-backup.md

 secret is updated on each rack controller to allow them to re-connect to the newly restored region controller.

-### Recreating db triggers
+### Recreating/updating the DB
+After retoring a backup, it is required to "upgrade" the DB schema to either re-create DB triggers or ensure it the schema matches the current running version (and so runs all migrations).

 MAAS relies on various DB triggers for multiple operations.
-As such, it is always recommend to re-create those after restoring from a backup.
-This can be done by running the following:
+As such, it is always required to re-create those after restoring from a backup.
+Similarly, newer versions of MAAS may have new migrations, and simply restoring a backup may not be enough to restore normal operation.

+As such, it is required to re-create the DB triggers (or upgrade the db and run new migrations if so) with the following command:

 ```bash
 sudo maas-region dbupgrade